roman-milk/roman-milk.github.io/blackmailing-a-feminist-bitch.md

  The pain still was there, but the longer he fucked her ass, the more a slight pleasure built in her.

  Having already come, Carl could fuck her for an eternity, and he planned to.
-Report_Story #5